 - Note: Grate the ½ cup butter first, then place the grated butter in the freezer while you prepare the rest of the ingredients.½ cup unsalted butter

-- Whisk together the flour, baking soda, and salt, then toss with the butter shreds to coat them completely.2 cups all-purpose flour, 1 tablespoon baking powder, ½ teaspoon kosher salt
+- Whisk together the flour, baking powder, and salt, then toss with the butter shreds to coat them completely.2 cups all-purpose flour, 1 tablespoon baking powder, ½ teaspoon kosher salt

 - Mix in the cheese, ham, and chives (if using) to coat in flour, then drizzle the milk all over.
 Use a wooden spoon to bring the mixture together into a shaggy dough, then finish bringing it together with your hands until combined.1 ½ cups shredded sharp aged cheddar cheese, 1 ½ cups chopped ham, ¼ cup minced fresh chives, ¾ cup whole milk